In this KB

 A: You need to make sure that the sender address being used for your domain and the FROM header are set accordingly.
 If they are set accordingly already, then make sure that correct SPF and DKIM DNS records (depending on the transactional email service used) are configured on your domain registrar.

 Q: Can I use different transactional email providers for different applications on the same server?

-A: The free SMTP Add-on, sets the default transactional email provider at the server level, so all applications in that specific server will use the same provider.
-If for some reason, you want to use different transactional email providers for different applications, you will have to achieve so using specific plugins/extensions on your application.
+A: The free SMTP Add-on sets the default transactional email provider at the server level, so all applications in that specific server will use the same provider.
+If for some reason you want to use different transactional email providers for different applications, you can do so by using specific plugins/extensions on your application.

 Q: I do not want to pay for any transactional email service, can I use Gmail for server outgoing email?